rldourado/challenge/CHALLENGE.md

 ## Delivery

-To submit the code, publish it to a public github repository, or a zipped file with all the contents that allow the code to be executed.
+To submit the code, publish it to a public GitHub repository, or a zipped file with all the contents that allow the code to be executed.
 Feel free to add a README.md file with instructions.

 ## Evaluation Criteria